antedotee/killercoda-kubestellar/kubestellar-intro/step-2/text.md

 ## Verify Setup

+Verify that everything is working:

 ```bash
 kubectl --context its1 get managedclusters
 kubectl --context wds1 get bindingpolicies
 ```{{exec}}

-Great!
-KubeStellar is now set up and ready to use.
+Perfect!
+KubeStellar Core is now set up.
+The ITS is ready to manage clusters, and the WDS is ready for your workloads and binding policies.